neelsmith/greeklang/notes/dev-ideas.md

 # morphology and Greek lang. work

-## Accents: joinging MorphAnalysis object to FST
+## Accents: joining MorphAnalysis object to FST

 - either of morph stem or inflectional pattern can carry accent tag
 - (in case of ending, if appropriate, encode accent directly?)